f-arias/goofi-pipe-Sport-/README.md

 ## Principal Component Analysis (PCA)
 ![PCA](https://github.com/dav0dea/goofi-pipe/assets/36135990/d239eed8-4552-4256-9caf-d7c2fbb937e9)

 Using PCA (Principal Component Analysis) allows us to reduce the dimensionality of raw EEG data, while retaining most of the variance.
 We use the first three components and visualize their trajectory, allowing us to identify patterns in the data over time.
-The topographical maps show the contrbution of each channel to the first four principal components (PCs).
+The topographical maps show the contribution of each channel to the first four principal components (PCs).

 ## Realtime Classification

-leverage the multimodal framework of goofi, state-of-the-art machine learning classifiers can be built on-the-fly to predict behavior from an array of different sources.
+Leveraging the multimodal framework of goofi, state-of-the-art machine learning classifiers can be built on-the-fly to predict behavior from an array of different sources.
 Here's a brief walkthrough of three distinct examples:

 ### 1. EEG Signal Classification
 ![EEG Signal Classification](https://github.com/dav0dea/goofi-pipe/assets/36135990/2da6b555-9f79-40c7-9bd8-1f863dcf4137)
-This patch captures raw EEG signals using the `EEGrecording` and `LslStream`module.
-The classifier module allows to capture data from different states indicated by the user from *n* features, which in the present case are the 64 EEG channels.
+This patch captures raw EEG signals using the `EEGRecording` and `LSLClient` modules.
+The classifier captures data from different states indicated by the user from *n* features, which in the present case are the 64 EEG channels.
 Some classifiers allow for visualization of feature importance.
-Here we show a topomap of the distribution of features importances on the scalp.
+Here we show a topomap of the distribution of feature importances on the scalp.
 The classifier outputs probability of being in each of the states in the training data.
-This prediction is smoothed using a buffer for less jiterry results.
+This prediction is smoothed using a buffer for less jittery results.
 ![Classifier parameters](https://github.com/dav0dea/goofi-pipe/assets/49297774/da2a86e3-efc8-4088-8d52-fb8c528dfb87)

 ### 2. Audio Input Classification